 2010 November - European Commission recommends that Montenegro be named as a formal candidate to join the European Union.

-2010 December - Prime Minister Milo Djukanovic resigns, is replaced by ally Igor Luksic.
+2010 December - Prime Minister Milo Djukanovic resigns, and is replaced by ally Igor Luksic.

 2012 December - Milo Djukanovic becomes prime minister for the seventh time.

 2013 January - The European Parliament says that Montenegro is on track to achieve EU membership, but calls on it to do more to protect media freedom, women's rights and gender equality.